-This switch is used to toggle the sate of the recycle pump and recycle valve (If available).
+This switch is used to toggle the state of the recycle pump and recycle valve (if the machine is so equipped).
 Pressing and releasing this switch will alternately turn the recycle pump and recycle valve on and off.
 The indicator provides the following status information: